Organists Online

 And, of course, the other voices may be similarly subdivided.

-The voices are commonly assigned to a 4-stave line or system like this: Sometimes, to save space, the Sopranos and the Altos, and the Tenors and the Basses share a stave.
+The voices are commonly assigned to a 4-stave line or system like this: Often, an accompaniment part for a piano is also part of the line or system: Sometimes, to save space, the Sopranos and the Altos, and the Tenors and the Basses share a stave.
 Then, if the note TAILS point upwards, they are Soprano or Tenor notes, and if the tails point downwards, they are Alto or Bass notes.

 Return to: